Are you tired of your dog itching, scratching, and losing hair?

 But have you ever thought of making your own?
-Home-made, high-fiber dog food is a great alternative to look into.
+Home-made dog food is a great alternative to look into.

 With so many options on the market, you’ll want to find a supplement containing omega fatty acids and other natural ingredients, like apple cider vinegar.
-One option is the Zesty Paws allergy immune supplement for dogs that includes fish oils, prebiotics, and colostrum.
+One option is the Zesty Paws allergy immune supplement for dogs on Amazon which includes fish oils, prebiotics, and colostrum.
 Plus, it comes in a convenient chewable form.

 How to Get Rid of Dog Allergies — Cleaning